skip to Main Content

 Outline Map of Netherlands

 The Kingdom of the Netherlands is informally and popularly known as the country of Holland.
-Why the Netherlands are called “Holland” is an interesting story.
-This habit stems back from Napoleonic times, when Holland was the most economically powerful region of the country.
-Back then, it was considered “the only part worth mentioning” in crude terminology.
+Why the Netherlands is called “Holland” is an exciting story.
+This habit stems back from Napoleonic times when Holland was the most economically powerful region of the country.
+It was considered “the only part worth mentioning” in crude terminology.
 Today, it is still a common misnomer, identifying and calling the entire Netherlands “Holland”.
 But this is wrong, as it truly refers to only 2 of the 12 provinces of the country (North Holland and South Holland).
 Yet, it is such a common mistake that it has been incorporated into the identity of the people as they are perceived from the outside.

 Outline Map of Netherlands